SSINAT/Portfolio/README.md

 ## 🎯 Overview

-**Elias Portfolio** is a cutting-edge developer portfolio website that combines modern web technologies with engaging animations and a sleek design.
+**Sinat Portfolio** is a cutting-edge developer portfolio website that combines modern web technologies with engaging animations and a sleek design.
 Built with Next.js 14 and TypeScript, it features a dynamic typewriter effect, smooth dark/light mode transitions, and a code-inspired aesthetic that perfectly represents a developer's technical expertise.

 ### 🎨 Design Philosophy
 - **Code-Inspired**: Terminal and editor-like aesthetics with monospace fonts